socialize/loopy-ios/Documentation/sphinx/source/share_dialog.rst

             :start-after: begin-custom-activity-snippet
             :end-before: end-custom-activity-snippet

-    Include the custom activity in the NSArray passed in to SZShare's UIActivityViewController, as follows:
+    Include the custom activity in the NSArray passed in to STShare's UIActivityViewController, as follows:

     .. literalinclude:: snippets/share_dialog.m
         :language: objective-c